 Do you want to know which are the most expensive violins?
 Well, all listed violins come with their own great stories.
 These instruments are famous for their amazing resonance, rarity, great value, and of course their unique quality of sound.
-These violins are legendary and their prices make them so famous that they are even are included in a few Math practice tests.
+These violins are legendary and their prices make them so famous that they are even are included in a few Math practice tests to help students develop their number sense.
 No wonder, that many wealthy people choose them as an investment, so let’s check them out.

 - The Titanic Violin (Arthur Catton Lancaster) $1.700.000

 This violin was discovered in 2006 in a pretty damaged condition in a British home.
 After a few years of research, it appeared this was the violin used by Wallace Hartley at the Titanic’s very last moments

 - The Lady Tennant (Antonio Stradivari – 1699) $2.032.000